taufiqelrahman/hover-zoom/README.md

 * Easy installation.
 * Can be used anywhere.
 * Zoomed in image can be inside or outside the lens.
-* Filter option for original image.
+* Filter options for original image.

 ## Browser Compatibility